Frequently Asked Questions About NIMH Diversity and Re-entry Supplements

-The individual must self-identify as an individual with a disability, defined as a person with a physical or mental impairment that substantially limits one or more major life activities, as described in the Americans with Disabilities Act of 1990, as amended .
+The candidate must self-identify as an individual with a disability, defined as a person with a physical or mental impairment that substantially limits one or more major life activities, as described in the Americans with Disabilities Act of 1990, as amended .
 According to a survey by the National Science Foundation , among people with a doctorate in the sciences and engineering, individuals with disabilities are underrepresented.

-Examples of qualifying interruptions would include a complete or partial hiatus from research activities for child rearing; an incapacitating illness or injury of the candidate, spouse, partner, or a member of the immediate family; relocation to accommodate a spouse, partner, or other close family member; pursuit of non-research endeavors that would permit earlier retirement of debt incurred in obtaining a doctoral degree; and military service.
+Examples of qualifying interruptions include: a complete or partial hiatus from research activities for child rearing; an incapacitating illness or injury of the candidate, spouse, partner, or a member of the immediate family; relocation to accommodate a spouse, partner, or other close family member; pursuit of non-research endeavors that would permit earlier retirement of debt incurred in obtaining a doctoral degree; and/or, military service.

-For applications proposing to support individuals at the graduate, postdoctoral; or investigator level, the parent grant must have at least two years remaining at the time of expected award.
-Less time is acceptable to support individuals at the high school, undergraduate, post baccalaureate, and post-Masters level.
-No-cost extensions are not considered when determining time remaining on the parent grant.
+For applications proposing to support individuals at the graduate, postdoctoral, or investigator level, the parent grant must have at least two years remaining at the time of expected award.
+Less time is acceptable to support individuals at the high school, undergraduate, post-baccalaureate, and post-Masters level.
+No-cost extensions to the parent grant are not considered when determining time remaining on the parent grant.

-Usually, a parent grant may support only one individual on a supplement.
+Usually, a parent grant may support only one candidate on a supplement.
 However, investigators are encouraged to recruit more than one high school or undergraduate student for supplemental award support.
-Appointment of more than one individual to a single grant above the high school or undergraduate level depends on the nature of the parent grant, the circumstances of the request, and the program balance of NIMH.
+Appointment of more than one individual to a single supplement above the high school or undergraduate level depends on the nature of the parent grant, the circumstances of the request, and the program balance of NIMH.
 Contact the Diversity Supplement Administrator (email: email@example.com; phone: 301-443-2847) for information related to your specific grant type.

-The candidate is currently receiving PHS support.
-Can he or she receive support from a diversity or re-entry supplement?
+The candidate I wish to support is currently receiving PHS support.
+Can he or she receive support from a Re-entry Supplement?

-Generally, no. These programs have been designed to attract individuals from underrepresented groups into research careers or to support those returning to research, and are not intended to provide an alternative or additional means of supporting individuals who already receive support from an NIH research grant, an NIH National Research Service Award (NRSA), or any other HHS or PHS funding mechanism.
+Generally, no. The re-entry program was designed to support those returning to research.
+This program is not intended to provide an alternative or additional means of supporting individuals who already receive support from an NIH research grant, an NIH National Research Service Award (NRSA), or any other HHS or PHS funding mechanism.
 Re-entry Supplement candidates will be considered on a case-by-case basis, if the individual meets the other criteria.

 |Submission Deadline||Review Date||Earliest Possible Start Date*|

 *Applications are evaluated on a regular schedule, but funding decisions may be influenced or delayed by other factors, including the availability of funds.
 Applications proposing supplements with direct costs in any year greater than $50,000 and greater than 25% of the parent grant award must receive concurrence from the National Advisory Mental Health Council.
 Therefore, it is recommended that PIs/PDs consult with the Diversity Supplements Administrator (email: firstname.lastname@example.org; phone: 301-443-2847) prior to submission.

 No. An application may not be resubmitted once it has been reviewed by the Diversity and Re-entry Supplements Committee.
-However, your program officer may ask you to revise or resubmit before the Committee reviews your application.
-If you are unsure about whether or not your application is eligible for resubmission, contact your NIMH Program Official, or the Diversity and Re-entry Supplements Analyst at firstname.lastname@example.org or 301-443-2847).
+However, your Program Official may ask you to revise or resubmit before the Committee reviews your application.
+If you are unsure about whether or not your application is eligible for resubmission, contact your NIMH Program Official, or the Diversity and Re-entry Supplements Administrator (e-mail: email@example.com; phone: 301-443-2847).